Gearbox-protocol/launch-snapshot/README.md

 # Launch snapshots

 This repo is dedicated to presenting full transparency on how snapshots have been done leading up to DAO-First launch of Gearbox Protocol.
-You can find more information in the protocol docs and the stages this is covering: https://docs.gearbox.finance/overview/launch-phases.
+You can find more information on the stages this is covering: https://docs.gearbox.finance/overview/launch-phases.

 ### Credit account mining snapshot